habibun/sc-webpack-encore/README.md

-# File Uploads in Symfony
+# Webpack Encore: Frontend like a Pro!

 Well hi there!
 This repository holds the code and script for the [Webpack Encore: Frontend like a Pro!](https://symfonycasts.com/screencast/webpack-encore) course on SymfonyCasts.